customer7/ncn/src/site/notes/Neurosurgery Cases.md

 **How do I use this website?**

-The main layout consists of three columns from left to right: site roadmap, article, and page navigation.
+The main layout consists of three columns from left to right: site roadmap, article, and page navigation (at the bottom on mobile devices).

 - _Site roadmap_: Contains folders and links to specific pages.
 - _Article_: Features interesting cases.